Skip to main content

 TLDR

 Wisconsin has approximately 1,400 licensed childcare centers as of 2024, regulated by the Department of Children and Families under DCF 251 (formerly HFS 46).
-Centers billing Wisconsin Shares (CCDF via DCF) need per-child attendance records for each subsidy payment period — documentation that standard parent-communication apps cannot generate in subsidy-ready format.
+Centers billing Wisconsin Shares need per-child attendance records for each subsidy payment period, documentation that standard parent-communication apps do not usually produce in a county-ready format.

 Wisconsin has approximately 1,400 licensed childcare establishments as of 2024.
-Milwaukee is the largest market, with Madison as a significant secondary center and Green Bay and the Racine–Kenosha corridor rounding out the major metros.
-The Department of Children and Families (DCF) licenses centers under Wisconsin Administrative Code DCF 251 — the successor to the earlier HFS 46 chapter.
+Milwaukee is the largest market, with Madison as a significant secondary center and Green Bay and the Racine-Kenosha corridor rounding out the major metros.
+The Department of Children and Families licenses centers under Wisconsin Administrative Code DCF 251.

 DCF 251 licensing inspections review ratio compliance, maximum group sizes, staff qualifications, and recordkeeping.
-The group size limits in Wisconsin are particularly relevant for infant rooms: the maximum group of 8 for infants under 12 months means an infant room that exceeds that count is a violation independent of the ratio calculation.
+The group size limits are especially relevant for infant rooms because the maximum group of 8 matters even when the 1:4 ratio is technically met.

 Staff-to-child ratios and what they mean for software